AI menu assistant scanning a restaurant menu — Menu Buddy app in action

 Most AI menu assistants need a data connection for the most accurate analysis because they query cloud-based culinary databases.
 Menu Buddy uses cloud AI for richer answers, with on-device fallbacks for basic OCR.

-A translation app converts words from one language to another.
+An ingredient database gives you raw ingredient lists.
 An AI menu assistant understands what the dish actually is — its typical ingredients, how it's prepared, common allergen risks, and whether it fits your diet — then explains that in plain English.